ahhurlbert/species-energy-simulation/README.md

 To run simulations on the UNC KillDevil cluster (which uses LSF to execute batch jobs), first clone the repository, and then from the repository home directory, type
-`$bsub -o out.%J -n 100 -a openmpi mpirun Rscript run_sim_on_cluster.r 3765 3864'
+`$bsub -o out.%J -n 100 -a openmpi mpirun Rscript run_sim_on_cluster.r 3765 3864`

 In this example, this command requests 100 nodes to run simulations 3765 to 3864.
-A job output file is created called out.%J where %J is the job number.
-Similarly, to analyze simulations on the cluster
+A job output file is created called 'out.%J' where %J is the job number.
+Similarly, to analyze simulations on the cluster:

-`$bsub -o out.%J -n 100 -a openmpi mpirun Rscript run_analysis_on_cluster.r 3765 3864'
+`$bsub -o out.%J -n 100 -a openmpi mpirun Rscript run_analysis_on_cluster.r 3765 3864`

-Whether running simulations or conducting analyses, results will be stored in the 'raw_sim_output' or 'analysis_output' subdirectories.
+Whether running simulations or conducting analyses, results will be stored in the `raw_sim_output` or `analysis_output` subdirectories.

 ##Duplicating manuscript figures